unow0517/42_so_long/README.md

 3. `make all`
 4. `./so_long ./map.ber`

-You can edit "map.ber" to create your own map, following the rule that 1 is water, 0 is grass, P is shiba, C is food, E is house.
+You can edit "map.ber" file to create your own map, following the rule that 1 is water, 0 is grass, P is shiba, C is food, E is house.
 <br/>

 ## How To Play